Space Apprentice: Plot summary

 Yurkovsky spaceship approaches Saturn and stops at Ring One space station.
-From there, Yuri is supposed to go to Ring Two: his worksite.
+From there, Yuri is supposed to go to Ring Two, his worksite.
 Yurkovsky is getting too old for space travel.
-In all likelihood, this trip is the last of his space flights.
-He did a lot of research on the rings of Saturn and now he wants to see them close.
-The same is true for his navigator: Krutikov.
+In all likelihood, the trip is the last of his space flights.
+He did much research on the rings of Saturn and now wants to see them close.
+The same is true for his navigator, Krutikov.
 Yurkovsky and Krutikov take a rocket to fly near the rings.
-As they approach the rings, Yurkovsky notices an unusual (and seemingly artificial) rock formation, and urges Krutikov to fly closer, despite the danger of a meteorite collision.
-Bykov orders them, over the radio, to stop.
-Yet, anxious to find out more about the discovery, Yurkovsky attacks Krutikov and breaks the radio.
+As they approach the rings, Yurkovsky notices an unusual (and seemingly artificial) rock formation and urges Krutikov to fly closer despite the danger of a meteorite collision.
+Bykov orders them over the radio to stop.
+However, anxious to find out more about the discovery, Yurkovsky attacks Krutikov and breaks the radio.
 Krutikov yields and descends to the rock formation.
 Bykov is speeding toward them on a spaceship that is supposed to leave for Ring Two space station.
 Yuri is on board.

-The rocket of Yurkovsky and Krutikov gets hit with a meteorite and they die.
+Yurkovsky and Krutikov's rockets gets hit with a meteorite, and they die.
 Yuri is injured and hospitalized.

-He ponders how people will think of the new discovery as very important, but they will not remember the people who made it; he wishes that no discovery were made and the two people were still alive.
+He ponders how people will think of the new discovery as very important, but they will not remember the people who made it.
+He wishes that no discovery were made and that both people were still alive.

 Bykov and Zhilin return to Earth and meet a sick Dauge.
-He tells Bykov that a new expedition to planet Transpluton, also known as Cerberus, is planned, and he is offered to lead it.
+He tells Bykov that a new expedition to planet Transpluton, also known as Cerberus, is planned and that he is offered to lead it.
 Bykov agrees apathetically.
-Zhilin, however, thinks that he would prefer to stay on Earth, because "what is most important shall always remain on Earth."
+Zhilin, however, thinks that he would prefer to stay on Earth because "what is most important shall always remain on Earth."